ariannalangton/Portfolio/README.md

 ### Analyzing when companies become a Unicorn Company

 **Code:** [(Time to Become a Unicorn Company)](https://github.com/ariannalangton/Portfolio/blob/03b054d573a757fa627a0645e8603680212eb1c0/time_to_unicorn_analysis.ipynb)

 **Goal:** Use skills to clean and investigate data following EDA process.
 Analyze the data for how long it takes companies to reach the status of unicorn company.

-**Description:** I provided insights to an imaginary investing firm.
-To help them decide which companies to invest in next, the firm wants insights into unicorn companies–companies that are valued at over one billion dollars.
-The data I used for this task provides information on over 1,000 unicorn companies, including their industry, country, year founded, and select investors.
-The investor wants companies in the hardware industry based in Beijing, San Francisco, and London.
-They also want to investigate companies in the artificial intelligence industry based in London.
-They requested a list of the top 20 countries sorted by company valuations in each country as well as a global valuation map of all countries except United States, China, India, and United Kingdom
+**Description:** I offered insights to a hypothetical investment firm to assist them in determining which companies to invest in next.
+The firm sought information on unicorn companies—those valued at over one billion dollars.
+The data I analyzed included details on over 1,000 unicorns, such as their industry, country, founding year, and key investors.
+The investor was particularly interested in understanding the patterns and timing of when companies achieve unicorn status, so I analyzed the data across various timeframes, including years, months, weeks, and quarters.

 **Skills:** data cleaning, data analysis, data visualization.